-In the previous fiscal year's evaluation of effectiveness, "deepening discussion on progress evaluations and strategy revisions to the Long-Term Management Plan in response to changes in the management environment" and "continued implementation of initiatives aimed at further improving the diversity of the Board of Directors, with efforts mainly by the Nominating Committee" were given as main issues and future initiatives aimed at further improving the effectiveness of the Board of Directors.
-In terms of the state of improvement in the current fiscal year, as a result of examination and discussion at the Board of Directors meetings, following points were identified.
+In the previous fiscal year's evaluation of effectiveness, "continued evaluation of expanding and improving our monitoring is to be implemented to deepen supervision of the implementation of business strategies in response to changes in the business environment, such as geopolitical risks and price fluctuations, and increased site visits to promote better understanding of the business by outside directors" were given as main issues and future initiatives aimed at further improving the effectiveness of the Board of Directors.
+In terms of the state of improvement in the current fiscal year, as a result of examination and discussion at the Board of Directors meetings, the following points were identified.